katriendg/aio-cert-manager/docs/aio-certificate-management.md

 1. Create a new Root CA and trust bundles
 2. Update the trust bundles on all clients with the new trust bundles and the old trust bundles
 3. Update the Root CA on the cluster with the new Root CA
+4. (Optional) Remove the old Root CA from the trust bundle.

 ### Root and Intermediate CA

 With the Root and Intermediate CA approach a Root CA is created and an Intermediate CA is signed by the Root CA. An Intermediate CA is created for each cluster and this Intermediate CA is used for issuing server certificates by `cert-manager`.
-In order for the certificates issues by `cert-manager` to be trusted by clients a trust bundle needs to be created and signed by the Root CA and distributed to the clients.
+For the certificates issued by `cert-manager` to be trusted by clients, a trust bundle needs to be created, containing the public portion of the Root CA and distributed to the clients.

 In the event of a renewal of the Intermediate CA, the Intermediate CA can be rolled over without the need to update the trust bundles on the clients.
 This is because all the clients trust all certificated that have been singed by the top level CA.